EthereumCommonwealth/Auditing/README.md

 ### (Optional) Increasing the priority of an audit request

-The requester can increase the priority of an audit request by paying a certain amount of CLO directly into Treasury.
+The requester can increase the priority of an audit request by paying a certain amount of CLO directly to Treasury.
 The requester must send this amount of CLO to [0x74682Fc32007aF0b6118F259cBe7bCCC21641600 (Treasury address)](https://explorer2.callisto.network/addr/0x74682Fc32007aF0b6118F259cBe7bCCC21641600).
-The amount of payment depends on the length of the code of the auditable contract and is equal to $0,6 per line of code.
+The amount of payment depends on the length of the code of the auditable contract and is equal to **$0,6 per line of code**.
 Empty lines of code and comments can be excluded and it is not necessary to pay for them.
-It is recommended to use [SLOC counter](https://agingcoder.com/tool/2014/04/22/sloc-counter/) to calculate the accurate amount of lines of code.
+It is recommended to use [SLOC counter](https://agingcoder.com/tool/2014/04/22/sloc-counter/) to calculate the accurate amount of lines of code that require payment.
 The overpaid amount of CLO will be returned to the sender's address after the completion of the security audit.
+High priority audit requests are processed ahead of queue.

+NOTE: Please, attach the hex-encoded Data to the payment transaction to help us identify the validity of payment, if possible.
+[ASCII-To-Hex converter](https://www.rapidtables.com/convert/number/ascii-to-hex.html) can be used for this purpose.
+Example: "Payment for CryptoKitties audit request" will be encoded as `0x5061796d656e7420666f722043727970746f4b6974746965732061756469742072657175657374`.

+Example:

+If a user is willing to submit `MyToken.sol` (210 lines of code) contract for the audit and increase the priority of this request then he need to send $126 equivalent of CLO to Treasury address.
+He can attach the `0x5061796d656e7420666f72204d79546f6b656e206175646974` data to the transaction to prove that this is the payment for the MyToken audit priority.

 ![alt text](https://github.com/EthereumCommonwealth/Callisto-Media-Kit/blob/master/logo-official-twitter_506x253.png)